omarv74/WPLUS-Azure-AI-Platform-and-Services/Lab 08 - RAG-Patterns/GraphRAG/README.md

 ## Introduction

 >**The following tasks are intended to be executed inside Cloud Shell via the Azure portal at [https://portal.azure.com](https://portal.azure.com).
->Use the credentials provided to you in the Resources tab.**
+>Use the credentials provided to you in the Resources tab.
+You may have to instantiate a Cloud Shell (bash) instance if using for the first time.**

 ### GraphRAG